dhodge180/ChessNavigator/README.md

 ## Command line options: examples

---window "New title"     : Specifies window title (used for screen capture) --movewindow             : Loads the pop-up move window
+--window "New title"     : Specifies window title (used for screen capture) --nomoves                : Disables loading of the 'moves' navigation pop-up window

 --fen "8/7R/2K4k/..."    : Passes a single FEN position --title "My Problem"     : Forces a title for the single FEN passed